-GRAPEVINE, Texas -- EMC Corp. is shifting development and marketing of its Infoscape software to its RSA security unit, completing a process set in motion when RSA acquired data classification and discovery vendor Tablus Inc.
+GRAPEVINE, Texas -- EMC Corp. is shifting development and marketing of its Infoscape software to its RSA security unit, completing a process set in motion when RSA acquired data classification and discovery vendor Tablus Inc. in August.

 Art Coviello, executive vice president of EMC and president of RSA, confirmed the change in strategy to SearchStorage.com this week at Storage Networking World (SNW), dispelling rumors that EMC would pull the plug on Infoscape because of lagging sales.
 Although EMC launched Infoscape as the flagship of its Intelligent Information Management (IIM) initiative last year, Coviello said it fits best in combination with Tablus as a security play.